Many people who practice yoga favor the Sattvic diet given its roots in Ayurveda, a medicinal system that originated in India over 5,000 years ago (

 - Certain beverages: alcohol, sugary drinks, and caffeinated beverages like coffee

 Generally, foods that are overly sour, salty, or spicy should be avoided.
-Additionally, stale foods, such as foods left out overnight, are considered tamasic and should be avoided.
+Additionally, stale foods, such as foods that have been left out overnight, are considered tamasic and should be avoided.

 A healthy Sattvic diet should include plenty of produce, beans, and whole grains.
 According to most sources, high quality dairy can be consumed in moderation.